RicardoRivera7/ActiveDirectorywithUsers/README.md

 <br />
 <br />
 Keep going through the installation process <br/>
-When asked about a seocnd keyboard layout click skip <br/>
+When asked about a second keyboard layout click skip <br/>
 If you get the screen "Let's connect you to a network" click "I don't have internet" <br/>
-If asked for Personal or organization use click "Organization" <br/>
+If asked for Personal or organization use, click "Organization" <br/>
 If prompted for a Microsoft email on the bottom left click Join Domain <br/>
 <br />
 <br />